aide-qc/deploy/website/content/users/tnqvm.md

 For example, if installed from source, XACC can be found at `$HOME/.xacc` by default.

+On the other hand, if the AIDE-QC Software Stack was installed with `apt-get install qcor`, XACC can be found at `/usr/local/xacc`.

 ### *(Optional)* Clone and build ExaTN library

 If ExaTN backends are required, we need to clone and build the ExaTN library before compiling TNQVM.